patoi/tw-zen-plugin/README.md

 ## Features

+Add classes to block-level elements.
+When block-level element intersected with view, animation has triggered.

+**Note** that padding increases the size of the block-level element, so the content may not be visible on the screen yet, but the animation will begin.

 - `zen-fade` fade-in content
 - `zen-pop-up` content moves up with fade-in
 - `zen-from-left` content moves from left to right with fade-in